hilton/hilton.github.com/blog/_posts/2023-10-31-feature-lifecycle.md

 Covering additional [types of unit of work](units-of-work), makes these tools more useful and [more universal](universal-tools), albeit at the cost of increased complexity.
-Product management tools can also expand in another dimension.
+Product management tools can also expand in a different dimension.

+{:#avoidance}
 ## Feature-avoidance

 Product managers often avoid talking about _features_, in favour of objectives-based planning, and outcome-based now/next/later roadmaps.